keslassy/CloudPilot_Project/README.md

 ### Folders Description
 The project folders are:
 - **forwarding proxy** - Contain docker and YAMLs files to create forwarding proxy image, K8S deployment and LoadBalancer.
-- **HAProxy**          - Contain docker and YAMLs files to create custom HAProxy image, K8S deployment and LoadBalancer.
+- **HAProxy**          - Contains docker and YAMLs files to create custom HAProxy image, K8S deployment and LoadBalancer.
-- **iPerf3**           - Contain YAMLs files to create iPerf3 server deployment,iPerf3 client and LoadBalancer.
+- **iPerf3**           - Contains YAMLs files to create iPerf3 server deployment, iPerf3 client and LoadBalancer.
-- **project_metadata** - contain metadata.json -(save all meta data for each test (Clusters, Regions, Platforms, IPs etc.)) and api functions to update the meta_data.
+- **project_metadata** - Contains metadata.json -(save all meta data for each test (Clusters, Regions, Platforms, IPs etc.)) and api functions to update the meta_data.
-- **ReadMe**           - Contain files for project README.
+- **ReadMe**           - Contains files for project README.
-- **ReadMe**           - Contain files for project README.
+- **ReadMe**           - Contains files for project README.
-- **Steps**            - Contain scripts for each step of the test:
+- **Steps**            - Contains scripts for each step of the test:
     - Cluster create
     - Cluster setup
     - Test Run
     - Cluster delete
 - **test**             - Contains the following files/folders:
-    - script folder- test files that call all the necessary steps for each test(create, set, run, delete).
+    - Script folder: Test files that call all the necessary steps for each test (create, set, run, delete).
-    - Examples -Example tests using script files from the script folder
+    - Examples: Example tests using script files from the script folder
-    - Cloud_Regions folder - contains JSON files with the region prefix for each platform.
+    - Cloud_Regions folder: Contains JSON files with the region prefix for each platform.

 ## Environment setup
 Before running a test, do the following preparations: